Stanton/input-length/README.md

 ```

 A new element will be inserted immediately after the target input, and new
-attributes will be added, for example:
+attributes will be added.
+The `aria-describedby` guid will be added to
+the existing aria-describedy value if one is already present.

 ```html
 <label for="example">Example field</label>